 - 1.9.1.
 Maintain roadways and paving in the hauling areas clean on a daily basis and as required by Municipal Authorities. - 1.9.2.
 Parking is not ample or readily available in the area where the building is located.
-Coordinate delivery of equipment with the Board representatives.
+Coordinate delivery of equipment with the Board representatives. - 1.9.3.
+Contractor is responsible for all craning & lifting operations.
+It is the Contractor's responsibility to coordinate with the respective Municipality & pay/obtain all required permits. - 1.9.4.
+Contractor is responsible for providing a craning plan for review & approval by the Client.

 1.10.
-INTERRUPTIONS TO BOARD'S OPERATIONS
+INTERRUPTIONS TO CLIENT'S OPERATIONS

 - 1.10.1.
-Therefore, it is imperative that operations and machine and equipment movements, deliveries and removals are executed at time or times that will permit unhindered Board staff operations in and around the building, including parking, receiving areas, deliveries and site and means of access and egress. - 1.10.2.
-Where interruptions of domestic cold and hot water are necessary, coordinate with the Board Representatives the timing and duration of such interruptions.
+There will be absolutely no interruptions to the building schedule during demolition work. - Therefore, it is imperative that operations and machine and equipment movements, deliveries and removals are executed at time or times that will permit uninterrupted Board's operations in and around the building, including parking, receiving areas, deliveries and site and means of access and egress. - 1.10.2.
+Where interruptions of domestic cold and hot water are necessary, coordinate with the School Representatives the timing and duration of such interruptions.